m2osw/snapcpp/snapwebsites/snapinit/conf/services-README.txt

       <service>
       <dependencies>
                   Let snapinit know of dependencies to a service.
-For example, to start snapserver we need to have snaplock, snapdbproxy, and snapcommunicator running.
+For example, to start snapserver we need to have snaplock and snapdbproxy registered.
 We also want to have snapfirewall for security reasons.

-                  The tag defines a list of service names that have to be running before this very service gets started.
+                  The tag expects a list of service names that have to be registered (see definition of "registered" below) before this very service gets started.

       <service>
       <dependencies>
       <dependency>
-                  Define the name of a dependency that has to be running before this very service gets started.
+                  Define the name of a dependency that has to be registered before this very service gets started.

-                  Note that "running" in our case means up and running in terms of Unix process and REGISTERed with snapcommunicator.
+                  Note that "registered" in our case means up and running in terms of Unix process and REGISTERed with snapcommunicator.
 Without that registration, the
                   process is considered to be in an intermediate state which is not enough to satisfy the dependency.

+                  Also, if a service has a <safe> message defined, registered
+                  means:

+                  * Unix process running,
+                  * REGISTER message received, and
+                  * SAFE message received and matching the expected safe message.

+        attributes: weak      Mark that dependency as a weak dependency.
+                              If that service exists, then it has to be registered for this dependency to be
+                              satisfied.
+If the service is not installed on that machine, then to this service can be started even without that dependency.
+                              So a dependency such as:

+                       <dependency weak="weak">firewall</dependency>

+                              means that if the firewall is one of the services, we will wait on it before starting, otherwise we just start without it (since it will never appear if not installed.)

       <service>
       <priority>  Define a service priority; this parameter must be a